ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/03-thingy.md

                 // AnalogWrite uses Pulse Width Modulation (PWM) to
                 // control the brightness of the digital LED on pin D6. redLed.AnalogWrite(Convert.ToByte(brightness));

+                // Use the brightness value to control the brightness of the RGB LCD backlight byte rgbVal = Convert.ToByte(brightness);
+                display.SetBacklightRgb(rgbVal, rgbVal, rgbVal);

+                // Updae the RGB LCD with the light and sound levels display.SetText(String.Format("Thingy\nL:{0} S:{1}", actualAmbientLight, soundLevel));
             }
             catch (Exception ex)
             {